Do you know how to court your candidate?

 Over the last number of weeks they have had to advise hiring-companies to not offer the job to candidates early but to perhaps set up another mock interview.
 As the candidates felt that the offer came too soon in the interview process and started wondering is this the job for them.

 Especially if they have to move abroad are they moving for the right job?
 In some cases their clients did listen in others case it was down to the recruitment agency convincing the candidate it was the right job and the company recognises talent when they see it.

-With that in mind, whether you are an in-house recruiter or an agency recruiter, do try to find out how to court your candidates.
-As it will make the difference between a job offer accepted or a job offer rejected.
+Whether you are an in-house recruiter or an agency recruiter, do try to find out how to court your candidates.
+As it will make the difference between a job offer accepted & a job offer rejected.